 Program managers find the causes of equipment failures.
 They provide valuable and actionable information for technicians and procurement officers.
 Along with equipment manufacturers, and international partners.

 How Controlled Temperature Chain fill the Supply Chain Gaps

 Investments in the supply cold chain lead to better health facilities and transportation.
 It cannot solve all the problems in the geographic barriers presented in the last miles.
 But CTC speeds up the vaccine delivery closer to the people in need especially those who have no access to health facilities.
 For example, bringing the hepatitis B vaccine to newborns by allowing temporary storage.
-Then, a midwife administering the vaccine without planning of a cold chain.
+Then, a midwife administered the vaccine without planning a cold chain.
 In this level of convenience, it is a wonder why there is no prominent investment in the immunization supply chain.

 Supply chain investment provides the appropriate equipment for vaccines’ storage and transportation.
 Vaccine carriers destined for remote access points no longer need to put ice packs.